-The result of the contact resistance test, as a data quality control, is stored in the internal data memory.
+From Sting sofware version 2.5.5 the result of the contact resistance test, as a data quality control, is stored in the internal data memory.

 It is important to run this test (M7/F1) before starting the actual measurement.
-This way poorly connected/planted electrode can be spotted prior to start.
-During the actual survey, the MiniSting/Swift will not stop for error codes (unless M6/F3/F3 is set to OFF); instead it will simply skip those points.
+This way poorly connected/planted electrodes can be spotted prior to start.
+During the actual survey, the Sting/Swift will not stop for error codes (unless M6/F3/F3 is set to OFF), instead it will simply skip those points.
 Therefore it is important to check all electrodes prior to starting.
 By not stopping on an error, the survey goes much quicker and the few points left out in most cases do not make too much difference to the final result.